sjl/.plan/README.markdown

 * Watched "5 Bits of Good Game Design from 2015" [GMTK][] video.
 I especially like the bits about downtime in games and about giving players a reason *not* to do something (like saving or killing every enemy).
+* Fixed a nasty bug in our game.
+Multiplayer is hard (at least in Unity).